Azure-Samples/cloud-services-for-iot/CSPIoT/README.md

 # Deploying the Azure IoT Infrastructure

-The first step in deploying a Cloud Services solution for Device Monitoring or Device Analytics, is to create the necessary infrastructure.
+The first step in deploying a Cloud Services solution for Device Monitoring or Data Management for Devices, is to create the necessary infrastructure.
 This guide will aid the reader in deploying the solution using Azure Resource Manager (ARM) templates in a repeatable process that makes it easy to rapidly configure new IoT solutions.

 ## Technical Guide